SebPuchi/LC100/README.md

 ![sebas's progress xD)](./auto_assets/plot.png)

 The heat map above tracks my daily progress.
-I consider a day a win so long as I post a solution -- whether I nailed the problem or was just a genuine effort.
+I consider a day a win so long as I push a solution -- whether I nailed the problem or just put forth a genuine effort.

 ### A day gets credited when I either: